burlachenkok/exploring-python3/python3-note.md

 ## What is a False Statement

-The following expressions are considered `False` in Python:
+The following expressions are considered as `False` in Python:

 * `None`
 * `0`
 * Sequence which `len() == 0` named as empty sequence.